mcbelli/portfolio-data-science/docs/index.md

 #

-# Welcome to Michael Belli's data science and econometrics portfolio.
+# Welcome to Michael Belli’s data science and econometrics portfolio.

+#

 # This project uses a simulated panel dataset of retail stores to demonstrate: